archibaldmilton/Girellu/README.md

 ## How to Download
 1. Login into or create a [GitHub account](https://github.com/join).
 2. Install [Refined GitHub](https://github.com/sindresorhus/refined-github#install "GitHub Repository") browser extension.
-3. Download folders by clicking the three dot menu on the right:
+3. Select a mod folder then click the three dot menu on the right:
 ![](./src/repository/download.png)

 ## FAQ
-**What do these folders mean?**
+"*What do these folders mean?*"

 "Releases" is where downloadable content reside.